 Electronic Reserve (or E-reserve): An electronic version of a course reserve that is read on a computer or mobile device.

 RaptorSearch: RaptorSearch is not a database itself but a search tool that finds content in other databases subscribed by MC Library.
-It allows you to search multiple databases and the MC Library Catalog from a single search box.
+It allows you to search multiple databases from a single search box.
 Results may include articles from scholarly journals, magazines, and newspapers; books and e-books; or videos and other media.
 Use RaptorSearch as a starting point for your research.